Best Vertical Mouse in 2023

 If you’re looking for a vertical mouse that can help you to feel comfortable when you’re spending hours in front of a computer screen, the Logitech MX Vertical Wireless Mouse is pretty much the answer to your prayers.
 This rather off-looking contraption gives you optimal comfort and versatility.
 The benefits are truly endless.

 If that wasn’t enough, the mouse can connect to your computer in a number of different ways, making it incredibly versatile.
-The four-month long battery life certainly helps too!
+The four-month-long battery life certainly helps too!
 The only real issue is that the mouse is rather expensive.
-It’s justifiably expensive, but it still may not be the best choice if you’re looking for a mouse on a budget.
+It’s justifiably expensive, but it still is a great mouse for gaming.

 - Wireless design